department-of-veterans-affairs/va.gov-team/products/header-footer/initiatives/2024-federal-standardized-header-footer/research/research-findings-phases1&2.md

 1. AT p7 (mobile using VoiceOver screen reader on an iPhone) was **confused by the header buttons changing name**: search magnifying glass changed to *X*, and *Menu* changed to *Close*.
    > *"It isn't quite self-evident.
 You just kind of got to remember that.
 That's where the search icon used to be, and it is now replaced with just an X" (AT p7).*
-1. AT p1 (desktop using JAWS screen reader) was confused about why the **screen reader said "button menu" for her name** (to open the Auth menu).
+1. AT p1 (desktop using JAWS screen reader) was confused about why the **screen reader said "button menu" in addition to her name** (to open the Auth menu).
 She wondered if it was a button or a menu because they're two different things that you interact with differently.

 1. AT p10 (desktop using VoiceOver screen reader on an iPad) tried to click on the *Contact us* column header in the blue footer.
 They **couldn't tell that it wasn't interactive** from what the screen reader said.
 This same participant also tried clicking on the *Get education benefits* header text on the *VA Benefits and Health Care > Education and training* page.

 #### Issues discussed that *didn't* cause difficulty during sessions
 9. AT p10 (desktop using VoiceOver screen reader on an iPad) changed his accessibility settings during the research session to **inverse/high contrast**.
-After he did that, the **"A" in the header *USA Government* disappeared, as did the entire USA white logo and seal** in the footer.
+After he did that, the **"A" in the header *USA Government* was no longer visible, as was the entire USA white logo and seal** in the footer.

 1. AT p7 (mobile using VoiceOver screen reader on an iPhone) said that it's **difficult to differentiate a menu from the content underneath** when the menu background is the same color as what it's overlaying.
 In this way, it's hard for the participant to tell where the menu ends and the content underneath resumes.